vipickering/vincentp/_posts/2017-02-16-optimising-my-jekyll-workflow.md

 I've only ever viewed the GA a few times, it hasn't informed me on anything I didn't already know, and ultimately I thought, what am I getting at the expense of tracking my users and slowing down their experience consuming my content?

-The answer is hardly ever.
+The answer was nothing.
 So I removed it.

 If there is a time in the future where I feel I *need* GA then I will revisit this decision, but tracking users and slowing down their experience when there isn't a real need isn't a good, honest approach to designing sites.

+### Summary

+Just by taking the time to question even seemingly innocuous decisions on a small blog, such as this, has yielded a much better, tighter code-base and resulted in a much faster experience for the end-user.
+I would encourage you to also look again at previous decisions and see what else you can improve.